Flying Side Kick: Technique and Jumping Height Development

 The capacity to jump high while performing this kick is found in a proper takeoff.
 However, to do the kick safely multiple times, the landing is of greatest importance.

 Most schools teach the proper mechanics of the kick.
-Two-step approach, followed by a rear leg side kick and jump.
-The low jumping height and/or injuries are usually found in lack of pre-conditioning and technical progression.
+A two-step approach, followed by a rear leg side kick and jump.
+The low jumping height injuries are usually found in lack of pre-conditioning and technical progression.

 The progression involves drills that teach the body to “fly”, in small increments.
 Gradual advancement prevents injuries.